mqmanan/mqmanan/README.md

 * 🌱 I’m currently learning -- C#, SQL, .NET and building fullstack applications using VS & VS Code for clientside

 * ✉ Contact me!
-I'm willing to take on all oppurtunities that will help me grow as a developer -- mqmanan@gmail.com
+I'm willing to take on all oppurtunities that will help me grow as a developer -- mqmanan@gmail.com <br><br>

 ### Skills
 <p align="left">